Poincare/Pongos/README.md

 #How do I get it running?

 * You have to build it yourself.
+* You'll need the developer version of libsdl
 * For UNIX based systems (Mac OS X, Linux, etc.):

 	cd pongos
 	cd src
 	make
 	./a.out